 After my formal education at UT, I completed residencies in TMJ and orofacial pain from the University of Kentucky’s Orofacial Pain Clinic, and from a local periodontist on implant placement and restoration.
-I am also a member of the North Houston Seattle Study Club and Spears Study Clubs, allowing me to collaborate with and learn from specialists in the area about cutting-edge treatments and technology.
+I am also a member of the North Houston Seattle Study Club and Spears Study Clubs, which enables me to collaborate with and learn from specialists in the area about cutting-edge treatments and technology.

 My additional professional affiliations include the:

 I was raised just north of Houston in the small town of Woodville.
 It gave me an appreciation for small-town values and the importance of good, old-fashioned customer service.
 I now reside in the Kingwood/Atascocita area with my wife, son Cohen, and our two dogs Gigi and Bella.
 My free time is spent with family and friends: playing a few rounds of golf at the Kingwood and Deerwood Country Clubs, and indulging in my personal passion: aviation.
 I fly almost every weekend!